gnunnelley/portfolio/_posts/2024-08-20-libfloor-forecast.md

 ### KSPSS and ADF

-The series is more statistically significant when differenced once compared to not differencing.
+The series is more statistically significant when differenced once versus not.
 The univariate time series of is observably not stationary.
 The data is non-stationary and needs to be differenced once.